Taiwan partridge: Description

 The Taiwan partridge is about 28 cm long.
 The male weighs about 311 g, and the female weighs about 212 g.
 The crown is grey.
 The head has black sides, and a white eyebrow, chin and patch below the eye.
 The throat is white, and there is a black half collar.
 The upperparts are olive-grey with black bars, and there are three grey bars on the rounded, rufous wings.
 The tail is short and rounded.
 The underparts are blue-grey, with white streaks on the flanks.
 The eye is black, with a narrow red ring around it.
 The beak is blue-grey, and the feet are orange-red.
 The female bird is similar to the male, but it has fewer streaks on its throat and more streaks on its flanks.

 Distribution and habitat

 This partridge is endemic to Taiwan, found in the central and eastern mountains.
 It lives in broadleaf forests, preferring thickets and undergrowth.
 It is found at elevations of 700–3000 m above sea level, mainly at 1500–2000 m.

 Behaviour

 The Taiwan partridge's voice is a rising and falling series of gurru calls.
 Duets and choruses are often heard.
 Single calls are similar to those of the black-necklaced scimitar babbler.
 It forages in groups of two or three birds, eating earthworms, berries, seeds, seedlings and insects.
 It breeds from March to August, depending on the elevation, and it nests in a crevice or under a tree.
-There are six to eight white eggs in a clutch, incubated for about 24 days.
+There are three to four white eggs in a clutch, incubated for about 24 days.